 Maybe you’re passionate about a specific gift or skill.
 Writing?
 Blogging?
 Photography?
 Entrepreneurship?
 Digital Marketing?

 Or maybe you’re passionate about a specific worldview or lifestyle.
 Living a creative life?
 Pursuing health and wellness as a way of life?
 Traveling and experiencing cultures?
 Chasing dreams?
 Putting God first?
 Sharing your faith?

-Start with your passion, and niche down based on what you have ample experience in, what your target reader needs, and how profitable the market is.
+Start with your passion, and niche down (or expand) based on what you have ample experience in, what your target reader needs, and how profitable the market is.

 2. Zone in on what you’re good at